 You can still convey to the reader the information that Character B is lying (and you can later confirm or deny it if you switch POV), but you can’t say for certain that it’s true because your narrator, Character A, can only guess or suspect.

 Just like with a story told through a single narrator, a multiple-narrator tale allows the reader to experience the moments of the story through the filtered perspective and experience of one narrator at a time.
 This can help create depth of understanding, and can even be used to establish how different characters think and feel about the same single episode.

-Narrative Voice: Using More Than One Narrator is the second post in a five part series.
+Narrative Voice: Using More Than One Narrator is the second post in a nine part series.